 Fulham, also in West London, is well known to many Americans because of all the Americans who have played there over the years.
 One of them, Brian McBride, even has a bar there named for him.
 It’s a 25,000-seat nationally-listed old stadium on the banks of the Thames.
 Here is what I have written about the Cottagers.

 Millwall, in South London and very near the center of town, are back in the Championship this year after winning promotion from League One.
 They have a reputation for being a rough crowd, but almost all of that is left over from the 1970s.
 They’re a true working-class club in a stadium, The Den, which is always threatened with redevelopment.
 And they have one of the great songs in the world, “No One Likes Us.”

 Queens Park Rangers, yet again in West London, will defiantly point out they are, in fact, the only team in West London proper.
-They play in the coziest of venues, Loftus Road, with 18,000 seats — all of them close enough to hear players shouting at each other when the fan aren’t yelling “Hoops” after scoring a goal.
+They play in the coziest of venues, Loftus Road, with 18,000 seats — all of them close enough to hear players shouting at each other when the fans aren’t yelling “Hoops” after scoring a goal.
 Here is what I have written about the Hoops.

-Reading isn’t technically in London, but it’s only an hour by train from Padding Station, so I am including them here.
-The town is lovely, and while stadium is one of these new ones on the edge of town that may lack character, another way of saying that is that it’s modern, clean and comfortable.
+Reading isn’t technically in London, but it’s only an hour by train from Paddington Station, so I am including them here.
+The town is lovely, and while the stadium is one of these new ones on the edge of town that may lack character, another way of saying that is that it’s modern, clean and comfortable.
 See if you can catch them playing rivals Oxford in a cup tie.

 League One London Area Clubs